 Anyone who earns less than 150% of the federal poverty guidelines is eligible to apply for a fee waiver.
 But, that doesn’t automatically mean they will receive one.
-The court has full discretion on whether to grant a fee waiver application based on the information contained in the fee waiver application.
+The judge decides whether to grant a fee waiver based on the information contained in the fee waiver application.

 Written by Attorney Andrea Wimmer.

 After you’ve submitted your bankruptcy forms an application for a fee waiver to the court, make sure to check your mail regularly and keep an eye out for mail from the court.
 This is important because in most districts the court does not review and rule on your application on the same day that you filed your case.
 Instead, an Order Granting (or Denying) Debtor’s Application For Waiver of the Chapter 7 Filing Fee will be sent to you by mail.